-Development proposals within or which would affect an important public local view should take account of the view concerned.
+Development proposals within or which would affect the following important local views should take account of the view concerned.
 Developments, which would have an unacceptable adverse impact on the landscape or character of the view concerned, will not be supported.